 - While whisking constantly, pour in the heavy cream and milk.
 Bring the sauce to a simmer and continue whisking until the sauce is thickened.
 Add the salt and parsley.

 - Nestle the chicken breasts in the sauce and spoon sauce over them to cover.
 Return the sauce to a simmer, reduce the heat to low, cover, and simmer for 20 minutes, stirring occasionally to prevent burning.
 Add salt and pepper to taste.
-Serve immediately garnished with some fresh chopped parsley.
+Serve immediately with rice, pasta or potatoes and garnish with some fresh chopped parsley.